rigetti/pyquil/docs/source/basics.rst

-To produce the doubly-controlled NOT gate (``CCNOT``) with control qubits ``0`` and ``1`` and target qubit ``2`` you can stack the ``controlled`` modifier, or simply put a list of controlled qubits
+To produce the doubly-controlled NOT gate (``CCNOT``) with control qubits ``0`` and ``1`` and target qubit ``2`` you can stack the ``controlled`` modifier, or simply pass a list of control qubits

 .. code:: python